davetron5000/docker-dev-template/README.md

 ## What This Is

-If you look at `bin/sh` and `bin/build`, you will see that they perform various Docker commands.
+If you look at `bin/start` and `bin/exec`, you will see that they perform various Docker commands.
 These are to save you from having to remember, write down, or look up the various incantations you will need.

-* `bin/build` will (re)create your Docker image whenever you need, but keep in mind that `Dockerfile` is ephemeral.
-Make all your edits to `Dockerfile.template` or `bin/vars`.
+* `bin/build` Creates the necessary stuff from your configuration, which lives in `bin/vars`, `Dockerfile.template`, and `docker-compose.template`.
+It will also build a Docker image from the generated `Dockerfile`
+* `bin/start` will start up the docker image in a container as well as whatever else you have added to `docker-compose.yml`
-* `bin/sh` will run commands inside a Docker container based on the image built by `bin/build`.
-By default it runs `bash`, but it will run whatever you ask.
+* `bin/exec` will run commands inside a Docker container based on the image built by `bin/build`.
 Just remember that the thing you want to run has to be installed in the Docker image.
-* `bin/exec` will run a command inside the container you started by `bin/sh`

 ### Customization